seriti/client-manager/README.md

 OR
 **http://www.yourdomain.com/admin/client/dashboard** if you have configured a domain on your server

-Now click link at bottom of page "Setup Database": This will create all necessary database tables with table_prefix as defined above.
+Now click link at bottom of page **Setup Database**: This will create all necessary database tables with table_prefix as defined above.
 Thats it, you are good to go.
 Add some clients, capture some timesheets, generate some invoices, view reports.

 NB: To customise the invoice PDF you need to use existing seriti skeleton customise module.